CarolDoudouCao/Archaeo_Bodyform_China/README.md

-# Tracking Spatial and Temporal Variation in Body Size and Proportions across Ancient Chinese Groups
+# Spatiotemporal Variation in Human Body Form across Ancient Chinese Populations

 ## About This Repository